The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 To select the optimal recipe for your dog, both services gather information including your dog’s sex, age, breed, body shape, current weight, and activity level.
 This allows them to determine the number of calories your dog needs to maintain an ideal weight.

 Nom Nom asks if your dog has any health issues or allergies but recommends recipes without knowing what those allergies are.
-If you indicate that your dog has allergies, they recommend the pork recipe, because pork is a less common food allergen than chicken or beef, according to veterinarians Catherine Barnette and Ernest Ward.3 Still, we thought it was odd to recommend a recipe without knowing the allergens.
+If you indicate that your dog has allergies, they recommend the pork or lamb recipe, because they are a less common food allergen than chicken or beef, according to veterinarians Catherine Barnette and Ernest Ward.3 Still, we thought it was odd to recommend a recipe without knowing the allergens.
+They also ask about the dog’s coat, which can be an indication of some underlying health conditions.

 After you’ve signed up for a paid plan, Nom Nom has far more extensive surveys so you can detail your dog’s specific health issues, such as joint health, microbiome/digestive health, and allergies.
 If you do not see the specific health issue, Nom Nom suggests you reach out to their team.